Code of Conduct for

 Certain behaviours will be considered unacceptable, including but not limited to:

-- threatening behavior towards others (i.e. swearing, hurtful remarks, gossiping, inappropriate gestures)
+- threatening behaviour towards others (i.e. swearing, hurtful remarks, gossiping, inappropriate gestures)

 - physical altercations of any kind